Membership

 1. If you are a registered member, you will find your name and address on the sign-in sheet at the Membership/Check-in table.
 Each member needs to sign in before finding a seat.
 Since your listing is the same as your mailing label, it's a good idea to check for any errors.
 Please make sure that we have your apartment number, correct zip code and current email address.
 At check-in time, if you have Show & Tell items, complete the Show & Tell form.
 The Membership/Check-in table is the place to ask questions — don't be shy!

 3. At 1:00 pm the President calls the meeting to order.
 The agenda includes announcements, reports from officers and any of the administrative details involved in maintaining a not-for-profit guild.
 Members and guests are then given the opportunity to make announcements or share information.
-As a large group, we ask that all attendees listen and do not talk during the business meeting.
-It's often difficult to hear the speakers (and it's rude, besides!).
 The business meeting is relatively short unless there is a hot topic to discuss or debate.

-4. Usually after the business discussion, a Guest Speaker will demonstrate unique techniques, experiences and/or products.
+4. After the business meeting, a guest speaker will demonstrate unique techniques, experiences and/or products.
 Every effort is made to feature well-known quilters or fiber artists as well as noted Empire professionals.

 6. Next the Block-of-the-Month display is noted and the winner-take-all drawing is held from among the participants.
-See the Block of the Month Blog page for samples of past blocks of the month.
+See the Block of the Month Page for samples of past blocks of the month.

 As you can see, meetings are busy and fun.
 Please join us!